notkaramel/Waddl-E/README.md

 	- Write the colected data into `./data/color_data_[color]`, where `[color]` is the selected color
 	- Data will be used for color detection

+### Component implementation/testing
+- Implementing `detect_color.py` to detect color
+    - Implementing `Color` class to store:
+      - Name of the color
+      - Normalized rgb value of the color data
+      - Standard deviation of the color data
+    - Design choice: Using `Class` instead or normal data type for scalability
+- Testing `detect_color.py`
+-